SMARTKT/CommentGrade/README.md

     ├── Split_Details
 ```

 The Github project for the word embeddings is - `https://github.com/SMARTKT/WordEmbeddings`.
-YOu can look up for further details of how to use it using the python wrapper embeddingClass.py.
+You can look up for further details of how to use it using the python wrapper embeddingClass.py.

 For the LSTM based experiments we have already included it in the codes using the wrapper embeddingClass.py

- Several experiments have been conducted for the LSTM-ANN Architecture, the h5py files for the experiment which produced the optimal results have been  uploaded in the folder 'https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/Training_Outputs/MODELS_NEW' for all the folds (5 fold cross validation was done)
+ Several experiments have been conducted for the LSTM-ANN Architecture, the h5py files for the experiment which produced the optimal results have been  uploaded in the folder 'https://github.com/SMARTKT/CommentGrade/tree/master/ML_Experiments/Training_Outputs/MODELS_NEW' for all the folds (5 fold cross validation was done)

-The complete set of features for 20206 comments have been provided in 'https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/Training_Outputs/ML_DATASHEETS'
+The complete set of features for 20206 comments have been provided in 'https://github.com/SMARTKT/CommentGrade/tree/master/ML_Experiments/Training_Outputs/ML_DATASHEETS'

 run the below command for only retrieving the metrics
 ```
 python LSTM_endtoend_singleLabel.py METRICS

 ```
-The output from the console <<console_output_metrics_cpu.txt>>  https://github.com/SMARTKT/CommentProbe/blob/master/console_output_metrics_cpu.txt
+The output from the console <<console_output_metrics_cpu.txt>>  https://github.com/SMARTKT/CommentGrade/blob/master/console_output_metrics_cpu.txt
 for running on a cpu machine is attached.
 You can refer for the format of the output and warnings shown.

-### 5.3  Train LSTM over a new feature sheet generated with labels (quality classes) - Folder https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/exp5
+### 5.3  Train LSTM over a new feature sheet generated with labels (quality classes) - Folder https://github.com/SMARTKT/CommentGrade/tree/master/ML_Experiments/exp5

 To train LSTM over the feature sheet generated from (Part 4 - Running Concatenation Project), we have released modified version of codes in the same folder structure though.
-Also the sample datasheets over 200 comments from the libpng project has been provided (https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/exp5/ML_DATASHEETS)
+Also the sample datasheets over 200 comments from the libpng project has been provided (https://github.com/SMARTKT/CommentGrade/tree/master/ML_Experiments/exp5/ML_DATASHEETS)

 Go to link https://tinyurl.com/SWVECembeddings
 Download all the files and folder into the folder ML_Experiments/Training_Ouputs